pojntfx/charts/README.md

 SPDX-License-Identifier: AGPL-3.0

-If a chart specifies a license, it overwrites this license.
+If a chart specifies a license, it overwrites this license for itself.